CHARTER OF THE AUDIT COMMITTEE

 Oversee Legal & Ethical Compliance

-22. Meet periodically with the General Counsel, and outside counsel when appropriate, to review legal and regulatory matters, including any matters that may have a material impact on the financial statements of the Company.
+21. Meet periodically with Legal Counsel when appropriate, to review legal and regulatory matters, including any matters that may have a material impact on the financial statements of the Company.

 Minutes and Reports